kiegroup/dashboard-builder/README.md

 Quickstart
 -------------------

-If you want to build the project and execute a demo follow the next steps:
+If you want to build the project and execute a quick demo, please, proceed as indicated:

 1. Prerequisites: